sudheerj/reactjs-interview-questions/README.md

     A `key` is a special string attribute you **should** include when creating arrays of elements. _Key_ prop helps React identify which items have changed, are added, or are removed.

+    Keys should be unique among its siblings.
 Most often we use ID from our data as _key_:

     ```jsx harmony
     const todoItems = todos.map((todo) => <li key={todo.id}>{todo.text}</li>);